 So you accidentally made a vertical video.
 Annoying, especially when the footage itself is clearly supposed to be horizontal.
 What’s a well-meaning videographer to do?

-RELATED: How to Rotate Videos on the iPhone
+RELATED: How to Rotate a Video on iPhone

 You can rotate a video right from your iPhone, but if you’ve already transferred it to your Mac, QuickTime can do the job in a flash.

 First, open your video with QuickTime.
 This program is capable of opening the videos created by most cameras and phones (the video used in this demonstration came from an Android phone, for example.)
 Next, click “Edit” in the menu bar, then “Rotate Right,” or whatever rotation is appropriate in your case.